Kalvor/Snake/README.md

 # Snake
-Simple snake game in console using C# and .NET 5.
+Simple snake game in console using C#.
-Project mostly written for fun.